cora0110/distributed-system-proj/docs/Testing.md

 - create DOC SEC: to create a new document named DOC and contains SEC sections

   - not login -> You're not logged in
-  - login and doc not already exist -> Successfully create a new document (all the server directories can see the new doc)
+  - login and doc not already exist -> Successfully create a new document (all the com.distributed.server directories can see the new doc)
   - doc already exist -> Document already exists.

 - edit DOC SEC:(TMP) to edit the section SEC of DOC document (using TMP temporary filename)